Overview

 Previewing and Publishing

 The right side of the editor shows a live PDF preview that updates as you make changes.
-When ready, publish the template to make it available for your team in the field.
+When your template is ready, publish it to make it available for your team in the field.

 FAQs & Troubleshooting